user-tony/wix-style-react/README.md

 ## ⌨️ Typescript

 The library is javascript based but types are supported with `d.ts` files.
-Not all components have types defined, but it is ongoing process to make it so.

-Additional type interfaces are added in a separate repo called: `wsr-types` in order not to break our existing users.
-Read more on the repo description: https://github.com/wix/wix-ui/tree/master/packages/wsr-types
+You should get the types automatically when installing `wix-style-react`.
+For any issues, check out our types [FAQ](https://github.com/wix/wix-style-react/blob/master/docs/FAQ/TYPES.MD)

 ## 🤝 Contributing [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)